Senior Cycle - LCVP

 - At least five Leaving Certificate subjects plus the Link Modules, one of which must be Irish

-- Two of the above must be selected from one of the designated Vocational Subject Groupings listed in the table below.
+- Two of the above subjects must be selected from one of the designated Vocational Subject Groupings

-- You must study the two Link Modules, namely Preparation for the World of Work and Enterprise Education.
+- Two Link Modules: Preparation for the World of Work and Enterprise Education

-- You will be required to follow a recognised course in a Modern European Language (other than Irish or English).
+- A recognised course in a Modern European Language other than Irish or English.